Where is my sample? I sent it in at least a week ago and haven't heard anything.

 Aw, come on.
 Are you sure you don't have it stashed away somewhere?

 Trust me.
 We don't make money unless we run your sample, so we don't have any reason to leave them sitting around in back somewhere.
-If you receive more kits from us or find your credit card has been charged, then we did get it, but your email report didn't go through.
+If you receive more kits from us, then we either got your sample or we got your online payment.
+We automatically send a couple kits when we put you into the system.
+We only charge your card after we do the analysis, so if your card has been charged then we did your sample but the email report didn't go through.
 Check your spam filter, and if it's not there, give us a call.

 You know, I thought the post office looked kind of suspicious when I took the sample in.
 Since you don't have it yet, maybe it's lost.
 Should I yell at the post office?

 Feel free, but it probably won't get you anywhere.
 If you didn't pay for tracking, they probably won't be able to tell you where it is any more than we can.